kes3648/Website/content/projects.md

 ---
 ## Projects

-Here are some projects I have recently completed:
+Here are some projects I have recently completed using R Studio:

 - [Exploratory Data Analysis with Tidyverse Tools](/project1/)